klittle314/COVID_control_chart_app/README.md

   *Rule_shift_length*: set to 8; the number of consecutive values above the center line to be declared a signal of special cause on the c-chart

  function create_stages_Provost

   *min_length_chart*: set to 5; the minimum number of days with deaths > 0 to use in computing the exponential fit (linear fit based on log10(deaths).

 ### Notes on computations related to the fit of the regression line
 #### Calculation of the control chart limits using residuals from linear regression on log10 deaths
-The code uses the median moving range to estimate 'sigma-hat'.
+The code uses the median moving range to estimate 'sigma-hat' in the calculation of the individuals control chart.
 Hence the multiplier 3.14 to compute the upper and lower control limits.
-The median moving range is more robust to one or two large point to point ranges than the average moving range.
+The median moving range is more robust to one or two large point-to-point ranges relative to the average moving range.
 Usually, use of the average moving range requires two stages:  examine moving ranges to determine if there are any that are unusually large on a chart of moving ranges; discard any ranges that exceed the upper control limit on the range chart, and recalculate the limits on the individuals chart.
+We chose to use the median approach to simplify the derivation of the individuals control chart limits.

 #### Use of 95% confidence interval for the slope of the regression fit
-In function make_charts, we use the lower bound of the 95% confidence interval to determine whether or not the slope is meaningfully different from zero.
+In function make_charts, we use the lower bound of the 95% confidence interval derived from the linear regression model to determine whether or not the slope is meaningfully different from zero.
+If the lower bound is less than zero, we report the linear regression parameters on the calculations tab but do not show an expoential fit and exponential limits in the basic display, nor do we show the log10 chart.

 ## Test file